 How many other leaders have utilized learning to improve the performance of their business as effectively as David Novak?
 It is our observation that while many have utilized learning as a catalyst for improving business results, there are other leaders who, in looking back, would observe that they wished they had spent more time and effort on improving the capability of their workforce.

-In this case study, the role of learning and development (L&D) varied through the four transformations and the business results were dramatically different. t’s not uncommon for businesses to be distracted and forget about the power of learning to help improve the performance and accelerate the pace of change of the business and its people.
+In this case study, the role of learning and development (L&D) varied through the four transformations, and the business results were dramatically different.
+It’s not uncommon for businesses to be distracted and forget about the power of learning to help improve performance and accelerate the pace of change of the business and its people.

-Our observation is that learning is not an expense, but is an investment in the future of both your people and the your organization.
-As David Novak found throughout his career, there is a big ROI on the investment in an aligned, dynamic and well-structured learning effort.
+Our observation is that learning is not an expense but an investment in the future of your people and your organization.
+As David Novak found throughout his career, there is a significant ROI on the investment in an aligned, dynamic, and well-structured learning effort.
 Other leaders also feel the same.

-Jack Welch has been famously quoted through the years that, “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”
+Jack Welch has been famously quoted, “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”
 Pair that sentiment with “Giving people self-confidence is by far the most important thing I can do.
 Because then they will act.”
-Certainly not many criticize what Welch was able to accomplish with this mindset during his leadership tenure at GE.
+Indeed not many criticize what Welch accomplished with this mindset during his leadership tenure at GE.

-Recently, the CFO of a very successful privately-held business, Dave Baldwin, stated: “I think when an organization has a number of "individuals" that are good learners that group can help change the culture of the organization to a "learning agile" culture.
-The really neat thing about this is with teams motivated to learn, each individual can learn far more working with their team members on business challenges / problems and thus learning far more from each other than they could individually.
+Recently, the CFO of a very successful privately-held business, Dave Baldwin, stated: “I think when an organization has several "individuals" that are good learners, that group can help change the culture of the organization to a "learning agile" culture.
+The smart thing about this is that with teams motivated to learn, each individual can learn far more working with their team members on business challenges/problems and thus learning far more from each other than they could individually.
 With a good team, it can happen very naturally.”

-All of these leaders in business directly comment on the potential for L&D to directly impact the performance of the business.
+All of these business leaders directly comment on the potential for L&D to impact the performance of the business directly.
 The message is clear.
-The Learning Function must partner with the business to build dynamic and enabling L&D that is constantly focused on helping the business achieve results.
+The Learning Function must partner with the company to build dynamic and enabling L&D constantly focused on helping the industry achieve results.

-People can do amazing things when you touch their “minds and hearts”.
-But first, utilizing learning to improve performance of the business starts with:
+People can do amazing things when you touch their “minds and hearts.”
+But first, utilizing learning to improve the performance of the business starts with:

 - having a vision for the learning effort,